Im-Rises/particle-simulator-webgl/README.md

 - &#9744; Copy a lot of code to the Original project `ParticleSimulator` ParticleSimulatorLauncher class
 - &#9744; Add a way to change the number of particles
 - &#9744; Correct toggle fullscreen button in desktop build
+- &#9745; Correct windowed mode crash in desktop build for linux
-- &#9744; Correct windowed mode crash in desktop build
+- &#9744; Correct windowed mode crash in desktop build for windows
 - &#9744; Optimise the Shader and Entity classes
-- &#9744; Change the position of the shader in the CPP files

 ---